An advanced Measurement Uncertainty Calculator

 Installer and Documentation

 Available for download is the latest version of Metas UncLib including a wrapper library, which supports the use of METAS UncLib from MATLAB through the .NET interface.
 It allows the easy treatment of multivariate uncertainties with MATLABs syntactic sugar for vector and matrix calculations.

-A short guide on how to use METAS UncLib.
+A short guide on how to use METAS UncLib from Python.

-A short guide on how to use METAS.Unclib from within MATLAB.
+A short guide on how to use METAS UncLib from C sharp.